isbuck/Enhancer-Comparison/README.md

 # k-mer Based Approach

 ## Overview
-The k-mer based approach compares windows from a locus of a genome, or randomley selected windows from the entire genome to a given enhancer sequence in order to determine with locus window sequence most likely correlates to that enhancer.
+The k-mer based approach compares windows from a locus of a genome, or randomly selected windows from the entire genome to a given enhancer sequence in order to determine with locus window sequence most likely correlates to that enhancer based on k-mer content.

 The following scripts may be ran in order:
 Kmer_dist -> Kmer_visualizer -> Kmer_bed -> Kmer_comparison